ibmsoe/bigtop_cluster/README.md

   *cd into the downloaded respository directory to continue.*

-4. Identify disks and directories to be used by Hadoop:
+4. Identify disks to be used by Hadoop:

       >**WARNING - Destructive operation.**
       >